kshitijrajsharma/geodjangotemplate/README.md

 1) Command for renaming project
 2) Bash script of gdal and psycopg2 installation
 3) Postgres database enabled django project
+4) Location as sample model and leaflet configuration for django admin

 ### Install Python3, pip and virtualenv first
 ##### Skip this, step if you already have one